Skip to content

 • Sensible defaults — Colors, pager settings, and UI tweaks

-• Core aliases - Essential shortcuts everyone needs (jj st, jj l, jj d)
+• Core aliases — Essential shortcuts for common operations

 • Stack workflow — Commands for working with commit stacks